John and Lorena Bobbitt: Legacy and depiction in popular culture

+Mary Beth Edelson's life-size monument to Lorena Bobbitt is entitled Kali Bobbitt (1994).
+It was included in MoMA PS1's 2015 survey show Greater New York.
+The modified mannequin represents Bobbitt as the goddess Kali, mounted on a ziggurat plinth, adorned with knives, and grasping a severed penis.

+"Weird Al" Yankovic's 1994 song "Headline News", a parody of the Crash Test Dummies hit "Mmm Mmm Mmm Mmm", makes reference to the "guy who made his wife so mad one night that she cut off his wiener".

 In February 2019, Amazon released Lorena, a four-part docu-series produced by Jordan Peele about the incident, which features interviews with both Lorena and John.

-On May 25, 2020, Lifetime aired I Was Lorena Bobbitt as part of its "Ripped from the Headlines" feature films.
-While Lorena serves as the onscreen narrator and executive producer, the film stars Dani Montalvo as Lorena Bobbitt and Luke Humphrey as John Bobbitt.
+On May 25, 2020, Lifetime aired I Was Lorena Bobbitt as part of its "Ripped from the Headlines" feature film series.
+While Lorena served as the onscreen narrator and executive producer, the actors Dani Montalvo portrayed Lorena Bobbitt, and Luke Humphrey portrayed John Bobbitt.